 Natural disasters, equipment failures, and human errors all bring hidden dangers to safe production and environmental protection.
 They may even have a major impact on the company's operations.
 The company will continue to strengthen investment in safety and environmental protection resources, and further establish and improve safety production and environmental protection related management.
-System, implement post responsibility system, pay close attention to safety production, environmental protection, energy conservation and emission reduction, and strictly prevent risks related to safety and environmental protection.
+System, implement post responsibility system, pay close attention to safety production, environmental protection, environmental protection, and strictly prevent risks related to safety and environmental protection.